spectrocloud/librarium/content/docs/00-release-notes.md

 - Palette PDE is now available in self-hosted installation of Palette.

-- PDE now has a Command Line Interface (CLI) that you can use for programmatic access to PDE resources such as Virtual Clusters.
-Users can perform actions such as create, list, delete, resize, pause, and resume.
-You can alsow down the Kubeconfig file of a virtual cluster with the CLI.
+- PDE now has a Command Line Interface (CLI) that you can use for programmatic access to PDE resources.
+Users can perform actions such as create, list, delete, resize, pause, and resume virtual cluster.
+You can also download the kubeconfig file of a virtual cluster with the CLI.

 ## Improvements